empobla/Vultus-Facial-Recognition/Feature_Extraction/ReadMe.md

 // Calculate comparison between two descriptors with euclidian distance double final_result = d->compareFeatures(result, result2, 5);
 ```
---You can review an example of this in the main file.
+-You can review an example of this in the main file.
+## File Structure
+- main.cpp - test
+- feature_extraction.cpp- implementation of methods
+- feature_extraction.cpp -declaration
 ## Tests
 We used four methods to compare the histograms of the images, each of them has a different meaning in the return value.
 * Correlation goes from -1 (worst match) to 1 (best match)